s4ke/Master-Thesis/src/md/004-relwork.md

 [@1648705; @LI20101974; @Russo:2008:LLI:1411286.1411289],
 invertible programming [@Alimarine:2005:BAA:1088348.1088357],
 and quantum computer simulation [@vizzotto_altenkirch_sabry_2006].
-But probably most prominent application of Arrows is Arrow-based functional reactive programming, AFRP [@Nilsson:2002:FRP:581690.581695; @Hudak2003; @Czaplicki:2013:AFR:2499370.2462161].
+But the probably most prominent application of Arrows is Arrow-based functional reactive programming, AFRP [@Nilsson:2002:FRP:581690.581695; @Hudak2003; @Czaplicki:2013:AFR:2499370.2462161].
 [@Liu:2009:CCA:1631687.1596559] formally define a more special kind of Arrows that encapsulate the computation more than regular Arrows do and thus